davidmather/GoogleHashcode2017/README.md

 ##Pizza
 Practice problem for the Google HashCode 2017.
+I was fairly late deciding to do this so I have just done big.in with 250000+ slices.